 - Sleep on it.
 By taking a day to sleep on a decision or simply taking a break from the issue, it can help to provide clarity.
 By taking your mind off of the issue, it will give your brain a chance to rest and recharge and will ultimately lead to more clarity.

 Decision-making is an integral part of everyday life, especially for entrepreneurs and small-business owners.
-Making good decisions can determine your success as a businessperson and as a leader.
+Making good decisions is tough but can determine your success as a businessperson and as a leader.
 As a result, it’s important to regularly improve upon your decision-making skills and to consistently work to become a great decision-maker.
 By implementing the above process and tips, you can help to instantly improve in this area and gain some skills to help you steadily get more skilled.
 Good luck!